prtk1729/SegFormer_from_Scratch/README.md

 # SegFormer from Scratch

 # Semantic Segmentation using Deep Learning
-Repo contains outcomes from `IMAGE SEGMENTATION COURSE` taught in IIIT-Hyderabad.
+Repo contains outcomes from `DEEP LEARNING COURSE` taught in IIIT-Hyderabad.
 This post is a gist of what the course teaches for anyone willing to learn about <u>Semantic Segmentation using Modern Deep Learning</u>

 <!-- <span style="background-color:grey">Semantic Segmentation</span> <span style="background-color:grey">Pytorch</span> <span style="background-color:grey">Deeplabv3+</span> -->